 Frontline enforcement positions monitoring the border offer a variety of career paths for those interested in working in border patrol.
-All border patrol jobs in the United States are filled the US Customs and Border Protection Agency (CBP).
-The majority of border control agencies in other countries are also run the government.
+All border patrol jobs in the United States are filled by the US Customs and Border Protection Agency (CBP).
+The majority of border control agencies in other countries are also run by the government.
 Getting a job as a border patrol officer with one of these agencies usually necessitates a combination of training, physical prowess, and education.

 A Border Patrol Agent is probably the most well-known of the various types of border patrol jobs.
 These agents are in charge of actively monitoring the US’s northern and southern land borders to keep terrorists, illegal immigrants, and contraband out of Mexico and Canada.
 Line watch is one of the main responsibilities of a Border Patrol Agent, who uses covert surveillance methods to detect and prevent illegal border crossings.
 Qualified applicants must complete rigorous training at the border patrol academy and demonstrate skills in areas such as survival shooting techniques, immigration law, and safely operating patrol vehicles before becoming Border Patrol Agents.